MoGhariebmohamed/airbnb-clone-project/README.md

 Gain proficiency in designing and managing CI/CD pipelines for efficient deployment.
 Strengthen their ability to document and plan complex software projects effectively.
 Develop an understanding of integrating technologies like Django, MySQL, and GraphQL in a unified ecosystem.
+## Application targets
+### User Management: Implement a secure system for user registration, authentication, and profile management.
+### Property Management: Develop features for property listing creation, updates, and retrieval.
+### Booking System: Create a booking mechanism for users to reserve properties and manage booking details.
+### Payment Processing: Integrate a payment system to handle transactions and record payment details.
+### Review System: Allow users to leave reviews and ratings for properties.
+### Data Optimization: Ensure efficient data retrieval and storage through database optimizations.

 **Key Highlights**
 Hands-on GitHub Repository Management: